Equity in property investment

 Another way to use your equity is for a down payment on an investment property.
 If you already own a property and want to purchase an investment property but don’t have a deposit, the lender will use the equity that you have built in your current home loan as a deposit for the new loan.

 Similarly, If you’re looking to build a property portfolio, this, too can be done through the use of equity.
 Once you have built up equity in your first property you can then look to use that equity to refinance and purchase another property and so on.
 You are leveraging from what wealth you already have to build up more.
 Investors are usually able to use up to 80% of their home equity.

 It may be beneficial to consult with a mortgage broker who knows about finance and to help you structure your portfolio.
 Considering different lenders will give you access to more options which could offer you a better service or interest rate than the one your current lender has.

 Keep in mind that the way your home loan is structured can have an impact on the use of your equity.
 For example, if you have set up your loan on a fixed-term interest rate and want to refinance, you could be penalised for costs such as early-exit fees, which can leave you thousands of dollars out of pocket.

-  As everyone’s financial situation is different, it can pay to speak to a broker like me, who can help you structure your loan to suit your financial plans and tap into your equity in the future.
+As everyone’s financial situation is different, it can pay to speak to a broker who can help you structure your loan to suit your financial plans and tap into your equity in the future.